 Ask about your medications

-Make sure your doctor knows all the medications you’re taking, including prescription and over-the-counter medications, patches, and creams.
+Make sure your healthcare provider knows all the medications you’re taking.
+This includes prescription and over-the-counter medications, patches, and creams.
 Ask if you should stop taking any of your medications before your procedure.
 Some medications may suppress bone marrow (reduce the number of stem cells in your bone marrow).
 If you’re taking one of these medications, you’ll need to stop taking it for a short time.

 Some medications can cause bleeding problems during or after your procedure.
-Examples include:
+Examples are:

 - Aspirin and medications that contain aspirin

 - Nonsteroidal anti-inflammatory drugs (NSAIDs) such as ibuprofen (Motrin®, Advil®) and naproxen (Aleve®)